-(iii) AASB 16 Leases is effective for financial years commencing on or after 1 January 2019.
+(i) AASB 16 Leases is effective for financial years commencing on or after 1 January 2019.

-AASB 16 introduces a single, on-balance sheet lease accounting model for lessees.
-A lessee recognises a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
+AASB 16 introduces a single lease accounting model which requires the recognition of all leasing arrangements on the statement of financial position.
+The model requires a lessee to recognise a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
 There are recognition exemptions for short-term leases and leases of low-value items.
-Lessor accounting remains similar to the current standard - i.e. lessors continue to classify leases as finance or operating leases.
+Lessor accounting remains similar to the current standard, i.e. lessors continue to classify leases as finance or operating leases.